AlexAntartico/fedora_notes/after_installing_actions.md

 This command downloads the `plug.vim` file and installs it in `~/.vim/autoload`.
 If the directory doesn’t exist, it will be created.
 To verify installation, open a new Vim session and type `:PlugVersion` to verify that Vim-Plug is installed correctly.

-Some of the plugins I use and consider are helpful:
+Here’s a list of plugins that will make you feel like a coding wizard:

 ```bash
 " Plugins